HendrikHoemberg/CpuUndKuehlung/README.md

 1. **Install Dependencies**

    Make sure you have Node.js (https://nodejs.org/) installed.
+   Open a Terminal and navigate to the project directory (cd pathOnYourMachine/CpuUndKuehlung).
 Then, in the project directory, run:

    ```bash
    npm install